asifalix/accuknox-help/docs_sample/accuknox-onprem/agents-install.md

 ### Note

-1. Onboarding the cluster to the accuknox UI (Eg. CWPP cluster).
+Step 1 Onboarding the cluster to the accuknox UI (Eg. CWPP cluster).

-2. Fetch the cluster id and workload id for the below agents installation.
+Step 2 Fetch the cluster id and workload id for the below agents installation.

 ![Alt](../images/onboard.png)